Ruth Seymour

-Ruth Seymour (born Ruth Epstein) is a retired American broadcasting executive known for her innovative work with public radio.
-She has been described as a pioneer in public radio and "a commanding presence in the public radio arena."
+Ruth Seymour (née Epstein; February 17, 1935 – December 22, 2023) was an American broadcasting executive known for her innovative work with public radio.
+She has been described as a pioneer in public radio and "a commanding presence in the public radio arena".

 Early years

+Ruth Epstein was born at Sydenham Hospital in Harlem, New York City.
+A secular Jew, she grew up across the street from the Bronx Zoo, along with her younger sister.
+Her parents were both Polish Jewish immigrants; her mother was a garment worker, while her father worked as a furrier.
+The couple had met while attending The New School for Social Research in New York City.

-A secular Jew, Seymour grew up in the Bronx, attending Sholem Aleichem Folk School to learn Yiddish literature and language as a supplement to her public schooling.
-During her years at City College of New York she studied Yiddish with Jewish linguist Max Weinreich.
+Epstein's parents were involved in Yiddish-speaking society, and were active in the Workmen's Circle.
+They sent Epstein to Sholem Aleichem Folk School to learn Yiddish literature and language as a supplement to her public schooling.
+During her years at City College of New York she studied Yiddish and Hebrew with Jewish linguist Max Weinreich.